Basic Usage

 Combine Minari Datasets

-Lastly, in the case of having two or more Minari datasets created with the same environment we can combine these datasets into a single one by using the Minari function minari.combine_datasets(), i.e. the 'AdroitHandDoor-v1' environment has two datasets available in the remote Farama servers, door-human-v1 and door-expert-v1, we can combine the episodes in these two datasets into a new Minari dataset door-all-v1:
+In the case of having two or more Minari datasets created with the same environment we can combine these datasets into a single one by using the Minari function minari.combine_datasets(), i.e. the 'AdroitHandDoor-v1' environment has two datasets available in the remote Farama servers, D4RL/door/human-v2 and D4RL/door/expert-v2, we can combine the episodes in these two datasets into a new Minari dataset D4RL/door/all-v0:

 minari list local